|Rank||Product||Highlights||Trial / Warranty|

 - Density– Plush

 Tempur-Pedic has been around for over 25 years now and continues to meet quality industry standards with their innovative approaches to sleep comfort.
 Their patented memory foam was first designed to help with NASA space flight, and it was later tweaked to create a new form of mattress construction.
 So, if it’s good enough for NASA, it should be good enough for you.
+Astronauts need quality sleep, after all.

 The Tempur-Symphony offers that soft and luscious surface that the company was known for in a unique shape with a thin loft.
 Obviously, not all sleepers will respond to any pillow in the same way.
 However, the for those inclined to appreciate this pillow’s unique size and feel, this will do the trick.
-If you don’t like more firm pillows but do like the contouring memory foam can provide for you, this is an excellent choice to consider.
+If you don’t like more firm pillows but do like the contouring that memory foam can provide, this is an excellent choice to consider.
 It is a lighter weight pillow and truly provides an instant sink to the weight you place upon it.

 - Very contouring